On This Page

 Can I combine PMA with another major or minor?

 There are many students in the College of Arts & Sciences who double major, or combine a major in one department with a minor, or multiple minors, in other areas.
-Although it is not usually possible to double major across Colleges at Cornell, it is usually possible to minor outside one’s College, and we have many PMA minors from across the University.
+Although it is not usually possible to double major across Colleges at Cornell, it is usually possible to minor outside one’s College, and we have many students from across the University enrolled in our four PMA minors.

 Does PMA have a musical theatre program?